-The student passes the final examination if he has passed all courses in his individual examination programme.
+Students pass the final examination if they have passed all courses in their individual examination programme.

 Article 34.
 The degree attributed to the final examination of the master's programme Metropolitan Analysis, Design and Engineering

 Based on Articles 7.3c and 7.10a.1 of the WHW, the joint Executive Boards award a joint Master of Science degree, Metropolitan Analysis, Design and Engineering, to the student who has successfully completed the master's programme.